blue-jay/blue-jay.github.io.hugo/content/views/index.md

 ## View Functions

-The Go template packages supports passing in a FuncMap which maps names to a function.
+The Go template packages supports passing a FuncMap which maps names to a function.
 This means you can add functions so they are available to the views.
 These functions are stored in the **viewfunc** folder.
-Here is an example of a LINK function that can be used to create hyperlinks and the code is stored in **viewfunc/link/link.go**:
+Here is an example of a **LINK** function that can be used to create hyperlinks and the code is stored in **viewfunc/link/link.go**:

 ```go